bear-metal/bear-metal/source/_posts/2018-02-18-elixir-nerves-getting-started-raspberry-pi-3.markdown

 Rebooting...
 ```

 `nerves_firmware_ssh` exposes Eshell over ssh port 8989.
-From there we can run an IEX console and check logs, see which processes are running, etc.
+From there we can run an IEX console and check the logs, see which processes are running, etc.
 ```bash
 ssh nerves.local -p 8989
 Eshell V9.2  (abort with ^G)